stackfull/angular-virtual-scroll/README.md

 About
 -----

+The module was originally developed as a proof of concept but has matured into a useable component.
+It isn't the ideal solution to the performance issues of large `ng-repeat` instances, but it does work as a drop-in replacement (with some caveats).

-The module was developed as a proof of concept.
-I needed to display log messages and I didn't want to use paging.
+It started because I needed to display log messages and I didn't want to use paging.
 There were some excellent alternatives including some wrappers of jQuery grids, but nothing was using the `ng-repeat` pattern.
-I wrote a couple of articles explaining myself as I went
+I wrote a couple of articles explaining myself as I went along:
-along:

   * http://blog.stackfull.com/2013/02/angularjs-virtual-scrolling-part-1/
   * http://blog.stackfull.com/2013/03/angularjs-virtual-scrolling-part-2/